 - Bring your child to a cooler place indoors, an air-conditioned car, or shady area.

 - Encourage your child to drink water or cool fluids containing salt and sugar, such as sports drinks.

 - Put a cool, wet cloth or cool water on your child's skin.

-If left untreated, heat exhaustion can develop into heatstroke, which can be fatal.
+If left untreated, heat exhaustion can develop into heatstroke, a much more serious illness.

 The most severe form of heat illness is heatstroke.
 Heatstroke is a life-threatening medical emergency.

 In heatstroke, the body cannot regulate its own temperature.
-Body temperature can soar to 106°F (41.1°C) or even higher, leading to brain damage or even death if it isn't quickly treated.
-Prompt medical treatment is required to bring the body temperature under control.
+Body temperature can soar to 106°F (41.1°C) or even higher, and can lead to brain damage or even death if it isn't treated right away.
+Quick medical care is needed to bring the body temperature under control.

-Heatstroke also can happen when a child is left in, or becomes accidentally trapped in, a car on a hot day.
+Heatstroke also can happen when a child is left in, or gets trapped in, a car on a hot day.
 When the outside temperature is 93°F (33.9°C), the temperature inside a car can reach 125°F (51.7°C) in just 20 minutes, quickly raising body temperature to dangerous levels.

 What to Do:

 Call for emergency medical help if your child has been outside in extreme temperatures or another hot environment and shows one or more of these symptoms of heatstroke: